erp-texh-2022/etworkk-14.0/addons/account/README.md

-Dosyt Accounting
+etwork Accounting
 ---------------

-The Dosyt <a href="https://www.etwork.com/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.
+The etwork <a href="https://www.etwork.com/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.

 Activate features on demand, from integrated analytic accounting to budget,